Yifei-ZHAO96/Applied-Machine-Learning-551/project4/ReadME.txt

-The modified model is based on the original MelGAN model, see the report for more details. https://openreview.net/forum?id=HkxQpBrlIS&noteId=rylhgAn_9S
+The modified model is based on the original MelGAN model, see our report for more details. https://openreview.net/forum?id=HkxQpBrlIS&noteId=rylhgAn_9S

 Based on our experiments, we modify the model by changing the pooling and padding fuction,